-"I thought I was paralyzed — I couldn't move my legs, I couldn't talk," Ashley said.
+"I thought I was paralyzed — I couldn't move my legs, I couldn't talk," Ames said.
 "I remember going to the dock on the jet ski.
 It felt like my body was crushing with every wave.
 I woke up two days later in the ICU."

 "I didn't want my girls to be afraid of seeing me like that, all the lines, poles, medicine, the hospital gown.
 I didn't want them to be scared."
-Ashley said.
+Ames said.
 "Dr. Barnes came into my room, pulled up a chair and said that my kids should come see me — that they needed to.
 He stopped by every day after that.
 I can't recall a day he didn't come to see me."

-"Through all of this, I've learned it's not about being patient, it's about trust and trusting the judgment of your doctors," Ashley said.
+"Through all of this, I've learned it's not about being patient, it's about trust and trusting the judgment of your doctors," Ames said.
 "If it wasn't for Dr. Barnes' background and his experience, I wouldn't be here today."